percona/pxb-docs/docs/xtrabackup-version-numbers.md

 # Understand version numbers

-A version number identifies the innovtion product release.
+A version number identifies the product release.
 The product contains the latest features, improvements, and bug fixes at the time of that release.

 | {{vers}}.0 | -1 |
 |---|---|